Alberta music festivals span from early June to Labour Day weekend and cover a huge variety of musical genres.

 Pigeon Lake Music Festival

 Each summer, the Pigeon Lake Music Festival transforms Mulhurst Bay into a vibrant hub of music and merriment during the August long weekend.
-With performances by notable artists like April Wine and Sloan, alongside fantastic food, drinks, and company, the festival offers a memorable outdoor experience.
+With performances by notable artists like Big Wreck and I Mother Earth, alongside fantastic food, drinks, and company, the festival offers a memorable outdoor experience.

 Where: 473008 Range Rd 10, Mulhurst Bay